FOOD INTOLERANCE NETWORK FACTSHEET

 26. Haslam RH.
 Letter: Neonatal purpura secondary to maternal salicylism.
 J Pediatr 1975;86(4):653.

 28. Capra V, Thompson MD, Sala A, Cole DE, Folco G, Rovati GE.
 Cysteinyl-leukotrienes and their receptors in asthma and other inflammatory diseases.
 Med Res Rev. 2007 Jul;27(4):469-527.
-Also Dr Gerry Moore's discussion of salicylates, arachidonic acid and leukotrienes at http://personal.ecu.edu/wuenschk/Leukotrienes.htm
+Researchgate.net Also Dr Gerry Moore's discussion of salicylates, arachidonic acid and leukotrienes at http://core.ecu.edu/psyc/wuenschk/Anosmia_Core/Leukotrienes.htm

 29. Clarke L, McQueen J, Samild A, Swain A. The dietary management of food allergy and food intolerance in children and adults.
 Australian Journal of Nutrition and Dietetics 1996;53(3):89-94.